Autobiographical Background

 I received my PhD in Philosophy from Temple University in Philadelphia, PA, where I was a Research Assistant for Joseph Margolis, who later became my dissertation advisor, mentor and intellectual "father."
 He taught me how to philosophize, how to read widely in more than one methodology, how to write every day, and how to pay attention to and develop my deepest instincts and intuitions.

-Since then I have held a variety of teaching, research and service positions at the University of Dayton in Ohio that culminated in tenure at this institution.
-I now live and work in Louisville, KY, with my husband Peter, our chihuahua pug, Chica, and a yellow-eared slider turtle named Indigo.
+After that I held a variety of teaching, research and service positions at the University of Dayton in Ohio that culminated in an associate professorship tenure.
+Since then I have moved to Louisville, KY, where I'm the Development Director for planned giving, the Thomas Merton Center, and special projects at Bellarmine University.
+I live with my husband Peter, our chihuahua pug, Chica, and a yellow-eared slider turtle named Indigo.
+We have five children between us who live in five different states and (so far) two grandchildren.